decentraland/adr/docs/ADR-74-add-emote-schema.md

 ##### 4. Stop exporting qualitative types.

 (Breaking change) Stop exporting the ThirdPartyWearable, StandardWearable and don't export the analogues for Emote.
 Instead, the exported types will be Wearable, Emote, StandardProps, ThirdPartyProps and the functions isStandard, isThirdParty.
-This way, we will prevent the explosion of the combination of those types (and future properties added):
+This way, the explosion of the combination of those types (and future properties added) will be prevented:

 ```typescript
 export function isStandard(item: Item): item is Item & StandardProps {. . .}